MiddletonCommunityVoice/services-list/content/hospitals/north-manchester-general-hospital.md

 | Children's In-Patient Ward                      | 0161 625 8273                               |
 | Children's Day Surgery Ward                     | 0161 625 8117                               |
 | Endoscopy                                       | 0161 720 2835, 0161 604 5264, 0161 604 5265 |
+PALS - 0161 604 5897
+North Manchester General Hospital - The PALS Office is located at the Main Entrance to the hospital.
+Follow signs for Way Out, Main Entrance.
+Level 0.